jnwatson/py-lmdb/docs/index.rst

 * Like LevelDB but unlike SQLite, it exports an ordered-map interface.
 * Like SQLite but unlike LevelDB, it supports multiple namespaces per database.
-* Like SQLite 3.x prior to WAL mode, and most certainly unlike LevelDB, no surprising quantities of background processing or sporadic maintainance must occur in order to continue functioning under heavy write load, nor are writes throttled except by contention.
+* Like SQLite 3.x prior to WAL mode, and most certainly unlike LevelDB, no surprising background processing or sporadic maintainance must occur in order to continue functioning under heavy write load, nor are writes throttled except by contention.
 * Like SQLite and unlike LevelDB, predictable latency variance and runtime profile (no background threads).
 * Similar to SQLite and unlike LevelDB, relies exclusively on the OS buffer